 MHRA can give advice if you are not sure which category your device fits into.

 You should not assume that if your product is considered a medical device in countries outside the EU that it will be a medical device in the EU as well.

 Decisions about whether a product is a medical device are based on the stated intended purpose of the product and its mode of action.

 If the product is a medical device, the principal intended action is fulfilled by physical means.

 You can find detailed advice here in our.
 You should read this document before contacting MHRA.

-Use our borderline advice form form to request information on a medicine if you don’t find the information you need in out guidance document.
-Email the completed form and attachments to email@example.com.
+Use our borderline advice form form to request information on a medicine if you don’t find the information you need in our guidance document.
+Email the completed form and attachments to firstname.lastname@example.org.

 MHRA will only respond to enquiries about up to 6 products at a time.

 If your enquiry is about the regulatory route for a medical device you should email email@example.com.